sunrise from Silver Peak, Catalina Island

 • Multiplication (not just growth) happens at every level.

-Since only God can start and sustain movements, disciple-making depends on the Holy Spirit.
-But as a sailboat has to have its sails up so that the wind will overcome its inertia and the water's drag, so God calls and equips disciple-makers to be ready to move when the Spirit blows.
-These are the so-called 'seven sails' of disciple-making movements:
+Only God can start and sustain movements, so disciple-making depends on the Holy Spirit.
+But as a sailboat needs its sails up so the wind overcomes its inertia and the water's drag, so God calls and equips disciple-makers to be ready to move when the Spirit blows.
+These are the so-called 'seven sails' of disciple-making movements.
+Each one involves a sacrifice: of scarce time, old habits, and entrenched assumptions.

-Disciple-makers transfer each of these skills by modeling something to learn, assisting as the learner tries, watching the learner practice, and leaving/launching the learner to show others in turn (MAWL).
+Disciple-makers transfer skills and grow habits by modeling something to learn, assisting as the learner tries, watching the learner practice, and leaving/launching the learner to show others in turn (MAWL), so the whole process can replicate over and over.

 A Helpful Tanzanian Training Series